How to Apply

 - Funding is available for data acquisition and for fieldwork travel.

-- RA support will be capped (Spring 2012: $7,500).
+- RA support will be capped (Fall 2013: $7,500).
 Higher requests require much more detailed justification and documentation.

 - Travel funding to work with co-authors is capped ($500 for domestic airfare; $1,000 for international airfare; plus $100 per diem up to 15 days).